Marseille

 Marseille (Note: Formerly conventionally spelled in English as Marseilles.)
-(Marseille; Marselha; see below) is a city in southern France, the prefecture of the department of Bouches-du-Rhône and of the Provence-Alpes-Côte d'Azur region.
-Situated in the Provence region, it is located on the coast of the Mediterranean Sea, near the mouth of the Rhône river.
-Marseille is the second-most populous city in France, after Paris, with 877,215 inhabitants in 2022 (Jan. census) over a municipal territory of 241 km2.
-Together with its suburbs and exurbs, the Marseille metropolitan area, which extends over 3972 km2, had a population of 1,900,957 at the Jan.
-2022 census.
-The cities of Marseille, Aix-en-Provence, and 90 suburban municipalities have formed since 2016 the Aix-Marseille-Provence Metropolis, an indirectly elected metropolitan authority now in charge of wider metropolitan issues, with a population of 1,922,626 at the Jan.
-2022 census.
+(Marselha) is a city in southern France, the prefecture of the Bouches-du-Rhône department and of the Provence-Alpes-Côte d'Azur region.
+Situated in Provence, it marks the eastern end of the Côte Bleue on the Mediterranean coast.
+Marseille is the second-most populous city proper in France, after Paris, with 886,040 inhabitants in 2023 over a municipal territory of 241 km2.
+Together with its suburbs and exurbs, the Marseille metropolitan area, which extends over 3972 km2, had a population of 1,917,728 as of 2023.
+The cities of Marseille, Aix-en-Provence, and 90 suburban municipalities have formed since 2016 the Aix-Marseille-Provence Metropolis, an indirectly elected metropolitan authority now in charge of wider metropolitan issues, with a population of 1,939,077 as of 2023.
+The southeast of Marseille is in Calanques National Park, making Marseille the only large city in France to have a national park within city limits.

 Founded c.
-600 BC by Greek settlers from Phocaea, Marseille is the oldest city in France, as well as one of Europe's oldest continuously inhabited settlements.
+600 BC by Greek settlers, Marseille is the oldest city in France, as well as one of Europe's oldest continuously inhabited settlements.
 It was known to the ancient Greeks as Massalia and to Romans as Massilia.
 Marseille has been a trading port since ancient times.
-In particular, it experienced a considerable commercial boom during the colonial period and especially during the 19th century, becoming a prosperous industrial and trading city.
-Nowadays the Old Port still lies at the heart of the city, where the manufacture of Marseille soap began some six centuries ago.
-Overlooking the port is the Basilica of Notre-Dame-de-la-Garde or "Bonne-mère" for the people of Marseille, a Romano-Byzantine church and the symbol of the city.
-Inherited from this past, the Grand Port Maritime de Marseille (GPMM) and the maritime economy are major poles of regional and national activity and Marseille remains the first French port, the second Mediterranean port and the fifth European port.
+It experienced a commercial boom during the colonial period and especially in the 19th century, becoming a prosperous industrial and trading city.
+The Old Port still lies at the heart of the city, where the manufacture of Marseille soap began some six centuries ago.
+Overlooking the port is the Notre-Dame de la Garde – known as "la Bonne Mère" by the people of Marseille – a Romano-Byzantine church and a symbol of the city.
+Today, the Grand Port Maritime de Marseille (GPMM) and the maritime economy play a major role in regional and national economic activity.
+Marseille remains the first French port, the second Mediterranean port and the fifth European port.
 Since its origins, Marseille's openness to the Mediterranean Sea has made it a cosmopolitan city marked by cultural and economic exchanges with Southern Europe, the Middle East, North Africa and Asia.
 In Europe, the city has the third largest Jewish community after London and Paris.